Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements: Introduction

 \section{Introduction}

 There are many algorithms that construct all subsets or all permutations of a finite set successively.
-Such an algorithm is called Gray code, if we can get from one object to the next one by a minimal change.
-Nijenhuis and Wilf explain such a Gray code for the subsets of a finite set by adding or removing only one element in each step \cite{nijenhuis2014combinatorial}.
+Such an algorithm is called a Gray code, if there is a way to successively derive one object from the last by a minimal change.
+Nijenhuis and Wilf describe a Gray code for the subsets of a finite set by adding or removing only one element in each step \cite{nijenhuis2014combinatorial}.
 Such Gray codes for permutations were given by Johnson \cite{johnson1963generation} and Trotter \cite{trotter1962algorithm} in the 1960s.

 We can interpret these Gray codes as Hamiltonian cycles in Cayley graphs of permutation groups generated by simple transpositions.
 It is widely conjectured that all finite Cayley graphs have a Hamiltonian cycle.
 Conway, Sloane, and Wilks found Hamiltonian cycles in the Cayley graphs of all finite reflection groups \cite{conway}.
-Also we recently found that Takato Inoue and Hiroyuki Yamane proved, that the Cayley graphs of finite weyl groupoids admit a Hamiltonian cycle \cite{yamane2021hamilton,inoue2023hamiltonian}.
-Reflection groups are special groups that can be described by hyperplane arrangements, where the group elements correspond to reflections along the hyperplanes.
-The graph of regions or tope graph is precisely the Cayley graph for a certain set of generators.
+Additionally, Takato Inoue and Hiroyuki Yamane proved that the Cayley graphs of finite Weyl groupoids admit a Hamiltonian cycle \cite{yamane2021hamilton,inoue2023hamiltonian}.
+Reflection groups are groups that can be represented by hyperplane arrangements, where the group elements correspond to reflections along the hyperplanes.
+The graph of regions, also called tope graph, is precisely the Cayley graph for a certain set of generators.

 For each hyperplane arrangement, we can interpret the region graph as a tope graph, which is a subgraph of the cube graph.
 Therefore, for reflection groups, a Hamiltonian cycle on the Cayley graph is the same as a Hamiltonian cycle on the tope graph.
 In general, tope graphs of hyperplane arrangements do not have a Hamiltonian cycle.
-We consider the reflection arrangements and their restrictions, which are simplicial arrangements.
-These arrangements include the finite connected Weyl groupoids and crystallographic arrangements in dimension 3 and above.
-We further consider the Grünbaum--Cuntz Catalogue of all known simplicial arrangements in dimension 3 \cite{CEL} and show that all their tope graphs have a Hamiltonian cycle.

 We consider supersolvable arrangements and oriented matroids and construct Hamiltonian cycles for all of them.
 While writing this paper, we learned that Sofia Brenner, Jean Cardinal, Thomas McConville, Arturo Merino, and Torsten Mütze \cite{brenner2025combinatorial} simultaneously and independently reached the same results for supersolvable hyperplane arrangements.